kamiwaza-ai/kamiwaza-community-edition/INSTALL.md

 This document outlines the steps to install Kamiwaza on a vanilla Ubuntu 22.04LTS server.
 The instructions are tested against a fresh Azure Ubuntu 22.04LTS Server (not Minimal) instance, and are intended to be executed on a fresh system.

+## Discord

+This thread originated from our discord on our #community-edition-support channel.
+Join us to discuss, ask questions, get help: <https://discord.gg/cVGBS5rD2U>

 ## Pre-requisites

 - Ubuntu 22.04LTS Server image